 In Vitro Fertilisation (IVF) treatment is one of several techniques available to help couples and individuals struggling to have a baby, conceive.
 During IVF treatment, eggs are removed from the woman’s ovaries and placed in vitro (in a test tube, which is where the word vitro comes from).
 The egg is then fertilised by the sperm in a laboratory.
 The fertilised egg is called an embryo and it is implanted into the woman’s womb where the hope is that it will develop into a healthy pregnancy.

-IVF treatment may be recommended for women who have been trying to conceive naturally, through regular unprotected sex, for more than 2 years.
-In some circumstances (such as other gynaecological conditions, or if the female partner is over 35 years old, IVF may be recommended after only 1 year of trying to conceive).
+IVF treatment may be recommended for women who have been trying to conceive naturally, through regular unprotected sex, for more than a year.
+In some circumstances (such as other gynaecological conditions, or if the female partner is over 35 years old, IVF may be recommended sooner).
 IVF treatment may also be recommended for:

 Understanding IVF treatment step by step is important before undertaking this kind of treatment.
 IVF treatment can be a difficult journey, but at Wessex Fertility we are with you every step of the way.
 The IVF process involves 6 main stages: